IlhamQasse/Dapps-Scraping/README.md

 ```bash
 python DappRadar.py
 ```
-For testing purposes you can specify the number of pages you want to scrape. the command below crawles only three pages.
+For testing purposes you can specify the number of pages you want to scrape.
+The command below crawles only three pages.

 ```bash
 python DappRadar.py 3